Corralx/leviathan/README.md

 * Refactor the code to enhance redability and simplify new features addition
 * Remove the dependency on Boost by reimplementing a custom stack and allocator
-* Rewrite the parser to remove the need of Flec++/Bisonc++ which are not easily available
 * Let the user choose the order of application of the tableau rules
 * Investigate the use of caching to quickly prune identical subtrees